cicorias/central-authentication/README.md

 ## Setup an App Site
 On the app site, you need to update a page to include the JavaScript `helper.js` file from the Auth Server.

+## Note the use of Wildcard 127.0.0.1 DNS
+The various sites make use of Wildcard localhost/127.0.0.1 DNS services so each site is a different DNS name.
+You can either add to you localhost files or use the DNS as is.

+I've been using the [xip.io](http://xip.io) DNS services but they seem to drop out a bit on certain lookups after a while.

+So, i'm moving to the [vcap.me](http://vcap.me) approach for now instead.

 ### Reference the `helper.js' library
 For example: